James Whitelaw Hamilton: Career

 Hamilton was born in Glasgow, where he studied before moving to Paris, where he became a pupil of Aimé Morot and of Pascal Dagnan-Bouveret.
 Returning to Scotland in 1884, he spent time at Cockburnspath with other future Glasgow Boys James Guthrie, Joseph Crawhall and Arthur Melville.
 In 1887 he was elected a member of the New English Art club, exhibiting at their annual exhibitions in London.
 He also showed regularly with the Glasgow Institute of the Fine Arts, of which he was honorary secretary for many years.
 He became an associate of the RSA in 1911, and a full academician in 1922.
 He was also a member of the Royal Scottish Society of Painters in Watercolour (RSW).

-In 1897 Hamilton won a gold medal at the Munich International Exhibition, which led to several overseas commissions, including one from Victor Emmanuel III of Italy, who appointed him a Cavaliere of the Order of the Crown of Italy in 1901.
+In 1897 Hamilton won a gold medal at the Munich International Exhibition, which led to several overseas commissions, including one from King Victor Emmanuel III of Italy, who appointed him a Cavaliere of the Order of the Crown of Italy in 1901.
 His sister, Maggie Hamilton was also an artist.

 In 1900 the art dealer Alexander Reid organised a one-man-show for Hamilton at his gallery at 124 St Vincent Street in central Glasgow.